Korogodin/gnss-frontend-correlator-model/trunk/README.txt

 == Starting ==

-Launch main.m in Matlab to start program
+Launch main.m by Matlab to start program

 == Repository ==